zhonghan721/tp/docs/DeveloperGuide.md

 The `Delivery` model,

-* stores the delivery data i.e, the delivery name, customer, delivery status, order date, expected delivery date and note for the delivery.
+* stores the delivery data i.e, the delivery id, the delivery name, customer, delivery status, order date, expected delivery date and note for the delivery.

 #### Customer Model